meowistic/mc-gen/README.md

 2. After downloading both of the files (`main.py`, `requirements.txt`), open your command prompt.
 3. type  ``pip install -r requirements.txt`` into the command prompt, this will download all the required packages.
 4. Open `main.py ` and enjoy the program!

+# IMPORTANT ⚠
+1. Use this at your own risk.
+This sends many requests to the mojang api from YOUR IP address. proceed at your own risk or use a proxy.
+2. do NOT delete config.txt (this saves your options, i will change the settings system someday)
+3. users.txt is where all the available usernames will be typed in.

 ## snapshots 📷